Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 1. Navigate to *Product Foundry*.
 2. Select **Products > All Products**.
-3. From the list view, select the product to delete.
+3. From the list view, find the product to delete.
 4. Click the **Bin icon**.
 5. Confirm that the selected product is the one you want to delete.
 6. Click **Update**.